reimagined/resolve/docs/api-reference.md

 ### resolve-client Library

-The **resolve-client** library provides an interface that you can use to communicate with reSolve backend from JavaScript code.
+The **resolve-client** library provides an interface that you can use to communicate with the reSolve backend from JavaScript code.
 To initialize the client, call the library's `getClient` function:

 ```js
 import { getClient } from 'resolve-client'